Rumpunzel/rpg-thingy/characters/talents-&-feats/maneuver.md

 Injury no longer hinders your attacks.

-At the beginning of a gauntlets, if you suffer from an injury or misfortune, you may gain a `Battle Trance` boon with rating equal to your highest rated injury of misfortune.
-If your injury has a higher rating than your misfortune, increase the `Battle Trance` boon's rating by **1.**
+Additionally, at the beginning of a gauntlet, if you suffer from an injury, you gain a `Battle Trance` boon with rating equal to your injury.

 ### Slippery